1st Filipino Infantry Regiment: Legacy

 During the war the efforts of Filipino and American defenders during the Battle of Bataan were widely covered by the press, as were the actions of the 100th and 442nd Infantry.
 After the war, the efforts of the 442nd continued to be lauded, with the 1951 film Go for Broke! portraying their endeavors.
 By contrast, the activities of the Filipino Infantry Regiment and her sister units were largely unpublicized; it was not until the documentaries Unsung Heroes and An UnTold Triumph that any significant visual media covered the history of the Regiment.
 In 1984 an association of veterans of the Regiment erected a marker in Salinas in honor of their former unit.

 The War Brides Act of 1945, and subsequent Alien Fiancées and Fiancés Act of 1946, continued to apply until the end of 1953, allowing veterans of the Regiment, and other Filipino American veterans, to return to the Philippines to bring back fiancées, wives, and children.
 In the years following the war, some sixteen thousand Filipinas entered the United States as war brides.
 These new Filipino American families formed a second generation of Filipino Americans, significantly expanding the Filipino American community.

-Discriminations

-During World War II, an estimated 400,000 Filipino males served in the United States Military, Miscegenation laws prevented Filipino soldiers from marrying white american women.
-Filipinos cohabited with many white females and had children.
-For example, the state of California refused to grant licenses for Filipino soldiers to marry what the state calls "white women".
-Chaplain Noury said to the Chief of Chaplains said "It just happens that there are very few filipina girls here and consequently they have to go out with white girls. [...]
-As I said there is great number of our Filipino soldiers who are now living for several years with white girls and were never married..... and they have children."